 Marianna graduated from UNC Chapel Hill with a B.S. of Environmental Science and worked as a research technician following graduation.
 Marianna initially came to IMS in the fall of 2016 while spending a semester at the coast through the UNC Institute for the Environment.
 For her independent research, Marianna manipulated marsh shoot density using wooden dowels as a Spartina alterniflora mimic to determine the importance of habitat complexity on predator-prey interactions in salt marshes.

 Andrew graduated in the Spring of 2017 from the University of Montana Western.
 Andrew worked as at research technician on a variety of marsh projects: night sampling, predator-prey tethering experiments and a residency study tagging juvenile fishes.
 Andrew began pursuing a graduate degree in fisheries research with Dr. Jim Morely at ECU in 2020.

-Claire is an undergraduate at the University of Tampa completing a degree in Environmental Sciences with a focus in Marine Science.
-Claire interned with Shelby in the Summer of 2018.
+Claire is graduate of the University of Tampa (2019) with degree in Environmental Sciences and Marine Science.
+Claire interned with me in the Summer of 2018.
 She assisted in marsh habitat sampling, fish collections, fish dissections for stable isotope analysis, and a variety of other projects with the UNC Coastal Fish Ecology Lab.